-1. Fats: Important Cellular Function in the Body
+1. Fats: What is their Cellular Function in the Body?

-Fats have an essential role in our body, which is poorly understood.
-Maybe that’s why we see so much confusion around oils.
-We know fats help regulate and lubricate everything – the brain, joints, connective tissues, cell membranes, and blood vessels.
-Fats are essential to sustain nerves, memory, neural structure and function.
-So, they are especially important to the BRAIN.
-Your brain’s 100 billion neurons are about 60% fat.
-Equally important is that your bone marrow, the root of the body’s DNA, blood cells, and stem cell creation, has an even higher 70% fat content.
+Fats have an essential role in our body.
+Fats help lubricate everything – the brain, joints, connective tissues, cell membranes, and blood vessels.
+Fats are especially essential to your BRAIN, since your 100 billion neurons are 60% fat.
+Fat is an essential component in bone marrow, the root of your body’s DNA, blood, and stem cell creation.
+Think about it – your bone marrow has a 70% fat content.

 Fats help maintain the body’s internal temperature.
-Various types of fat are stored in our body around delicate organs and under the skin.
-In the reproductive system, fats are required for proper erogenous function.
+Fat is stored around organs and under the skin.
+In the reproductive system, fats are required for proper sexual function.
 Fats help to regulate hormones, our body’s chemical messengers.